The purpose of a freelance invoice template

 How freelancers should describe their work

-One of the biggest invoice mistakes is using vague line items like 'design work' or 'consulting.'
-That may be technically true, but it often creates follow-up questions from clients or finance teams.
+One of the biggest invoice mistakes is relying on vague line items like 'design work' or 'consulting.'
+That language may be technically correct, but it often creates unnecessary follow-up from clients or finance teams.

 Best practices that improve payment speed

-Freelancers often focus on the design of the invoice and overlook the operational details that drive payment.
-Fast payment usually comes down to clarity, not decoration.
+Freelancers often focus on how the invoice looks and overlook the small details that actually drive payment.
+Fast payment usually comes from clarity, not decoration.

 - •Use an invoice number format that is easy to reference in emails.